Donate

 What if my GP isn’t familiar with binge eating disorder, or doesn’t feel that it’s as serious as other eating disorders?

 Like all other eating disorders, binge eating disorder is a serious mental illness, and should be treated as such.
 People with binge eating disorder need and deserve treatment and support.
-Binge eating disorder has a clear, evidence-based treatment pathway recommended by NICE.
+Binge eating disorder has clear, evidence-based treatment pathway recommended by NICE and SIGN.

 What if my GP expects someone with an eating disorder to be of lower weight than me?